MenkeTechnologies/SaveRun/README.md

 brew install fswatch on macOs

-# For interpreted languages such as Perl, Ruby, Python etc.
+# For interpreted languages such as Perl, Ruby, Python
 Ruby:
 1. cd into directory
 2. bash runOnSaveInterpreted.sh . test.rb ruby